IgniteUI/igniteui-docfx/en/components/charts/types/bar-chart.md

 ## Angular Bar Chart Example

-The Ignite UI for Angular Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
+The Angular Category Bar Chart groups data items from multiple data sources into categories and renders them as horizontal bars or rectangles.
 Values are represented on the X-Axis and categories are displayed on the Y-Axis.

 You can create this type of chart in the [`IgxDataChartComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxdatachartcomponent.html) control by binding your data sources to multiple [`IgxBarSeriesComponent`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igxbarseriescomponent.html), as shown in the example below: